jony378892/jony378892/README.md

 ## 👨‍💻 About Me

-- 🔭 Currently working as a **Software Engineer Intern** at Shipper Express Limited
 - 🌱 Specialized in **React.js, Next.js, Node.js, Express.js, and MongoDB**
 - 💡 Love building **E-commerce platforms** and **scalable web applications**
 - 🎯 Experienced with **enterprise-level microservices** and **performance optimization**